AdobeDocs/platform-learn.en/help/platform/data-generator/import-sample-data.md

     ![Create workspace](../assets/data-generator/images/create-workspace.png)
 1. Enter a **Name** and optional **Summary** for your workspace and click **Create Workspace**.
 Postman will switch to your new workspace when you create it.
    ![Save workspace](../assets/data-generator/images/save-workspace.png)
 1. Now adjust some settings to run the Postman collections in this workspace.
-In the header of Postman, click the wrench icon and select **Settings** to open the settings modal.
+In the header of Postman, click the gear icon and select **Settings** to open the settings modal.
 You can also use the keyboard shortcut (CMD/CTRL + ,) to open the modal.
 1. Under the `General` tab, update the request time out in ms to `5000 ms` and enable `allow reading file outside this directory`
     ![Settings](../assets/data-generator/images/settings.png)